Want a more efficient way to evaluate your business?

 Additionally, they relied too heavily on revenue from a practice that was increasingly unpopular with their customers: high late fee charges.

-What they should have done instead was embrace the opportunity a changing market presented, and used their strengths to stay on top.
+What they should have done instead was embrace the opportunity of a changing market when it presented itself and used their strengths to stay on top.

-Instead, they let Netflix swoop in with their low costs and ease of use.
+Instead, they let Netflix swoop in with their low costs and user-friendly interface.

 Blockbuster did eventually introduce a streaming service, but it was too little too late.

-Had they taken the threat seriously and done more to address customer’s dissatisfaction with late fees, they could have still taken advantage of their name recognition and large customer base.
+Had they taken the threat seriously and done more to address their customers’ dissatisfaction with late fees, they could have still taken advantage of their brand name recognition and massive customer base.